 Military wife life is not for the faint of heart.
 You need support.
 You need to know there’s someone else out there experiencing the same struggles and challenges as you.
 That’s me.
 I’m that “someone else” who knows what you’re going through and wants to help you move through it better than before.
 From my podcast episodes to my blog posts, I share real-life experiences and examples to provide you with the military spouse support, encouragement, and tools you need to thrive during deployments and beyond.

 Simply Resilient Military Wife Life Coaching

 As a certified life coach, I also provide one-on-one resiliency training sessions.
 I want to help you learn how to manage your thoughts and emotions so they work for you, not against you.
 Thought work is the reason I’ve been able to thrive instead of merely survive during deployments.
 But it’s not easy.
 I want to provide you with the military wife support you need to experience deployments in the best way possible.
-As with all of my resources, no topics are off-limits during one-on-one coaching sessions.
+As with all of my resources, when to comes to offering support for military wives, no topics are off-limits during one-on-one coaching sessions.

 Connect with Simply Resilient for Military Wife Support

 Deployments can be difficult for both the service member and their spouse.
 As a military wife, it’s important to connect with others who understand what you are going through.
 Finding military wife help through blogs and listening to podcasts on relevant topics will help you realize you’re not alone.
 You can also find useful tips and advice from wives who’ve been through deployments before by seeking our military wife support groups.
 (Let me know if you want any recommendations!)

 As a military wife life coach, I’ve been able to help many women make everything about military life better.
 If you’re interested in learning more about my coaching programs and want to see if we’re a good fit, you can schedule a free mini-coaching session with me!
 I’d love to provide you with military wife support in any way I can.